Check out my posts about Raw Milk, How to Make Raw Eggnog, and How to Make Raw Butter.

 Now, I readily admit that raw milk is not for everyone.
 Some people are turned off by the thought of using raw milk.
-If the cow is sick, its udder isn’t cleaned before milking or the milk isn’t collected in a clean container then chilled immediately, there is the possibility of contamination.
+If anyone in your family has a compromise immune system, I would suggest using pasteurized milk for your yogurt.
 I buy raw milk from a small farm where the animals are fed organic, homegrown feed, antibiotics and hormones aren’t given to the animals, and they keep their animals in very humane conditions.
 They are conscientious about keeping the milk clean and fresh.
 I have no worries about bad bacteria in the milk.
 As long as I can make the yogurt soon after I bring the milk home, I am not concerned about the yogurt going bad.

 I use a yogurt maker to incubate my yogurt, but there are instructions all over the internet for using a Crock pot, a cooler and jar of hot water, and other set ups.
 I haven’t tried any of those methods to see how well they work.
 I would be concerned that the keep warm setting on a slow cooker might be too high, check before you put a whole batch in to try this method.
 The hot water and a cooler will need to be checked and more hot water added if the temp cools down before the yogurt is ready.
 I’m sure that you can use these money saving techniques with good results if you play around a little.

 If you want to have a rich, thick yogurt, I recommend using whole milk.
 If you really want to cut down on fat and use skim or low fat milk, you can still have a nice thick product if you add powdered milk to your mixture.
 Stir the powdered milk into a small amount of the milk first to form a paste, then add more milk until it is soupy enough to mix into the rest of the milk.
 Dumping the powdered milk into the whole pan of milk may create lumps.